-Class Descriptions
+Monticello Class Descriptions

 Group fitness offers something for everyone at every level.

 If you are new to fitness, let the instructor know so they can help set you up to get the most out of the class.
-It will always take a few classes to get comfortable, DON’T GIVE UP!!!
-We are here to help you succeed!
+It will always take a few classes to get comfortable, DON’T GIVE UP, We are here to help you succeed!

 Strength/Cardio